 Copyright 2010 Christina Jenkins

 Jenkins, Christina.
-"Resource limitation in sexual vs. asexual Potamopyrgus antipodarum." thesis, University of Iowa, 2010.
+"Resource limitation in sexual vs. asexual Potamopyrgus antipodarum."
+Master's thesis, University of Iowa, 2010.